/ˌkælkjʊˈleɪʃən ˈeɪʤənt/ (n.)

-The ISDA Schedule has space to specify who the Calculation Agent should be but, curiously, gives scant hints as to what such an agent should do: the term isn’t otherwised defined or used in either version of the ISDA Master Agreement.
+The ISDA Schedule has space to specify who the Calculation Agent should be but, curiously, gives scant hints as to what such an agent should do: the term isn’t otherwised defined — or even used — in either version of the ISDA Master Agreement.
 The role comes in to its own under the 1995 English Law CSA and the various definitions booklets ISDA has published.
-The Calculation agent can differ from transaction to transaction, and while guileless negotiation teams may therefore spend a great deal of fruitless energy in haggling, at Part 4(e) of the Schedule, about who should be the Calculation Agent, and what rights the other poor sap should have to challenge its determinations, in practice it will be the dealer.
+The Calculation agent can differ from transaction to transaction, and while guileless negotiation teams may therefore spend a great deal of energy haggling fruitlessly about who should be the Calculation Agent, and what rights the other poor sap should have to challenge its determinations, in practice it will be the dealer.

 There’s an old saying: